 When we met James Economos, co-founder Stone River Gear at the 2010 SHOT show, we were immediately impressed by his knives.
 They were obviously well made and the zirconium oxide blades were razor sharp.
 Mr. Economos told me that a guide had used one of their ceramic blades for four months, dressing and skinning out four deer and a bunch of beaver (they are nasty to dress) and it was still razor sharp.
-Doc couldn’t resist picking up the SRG2GLW folding knife (picture above) to tryout on his Ibex hunting.
+Doc could not resist picking up the SRG2GLW folding knife to tryout on his Ibex hunting.
 In fact, Mr. Economos even asked Jim to allow the other three hunters in our party to use the knife to dress and cape out their animals.
 If the knife wasn’t still razor sharp, we were welcome to state that in this article.
 Jim loves a challenge, so he packed the knife with his gear for our upcoming Ibex hunt in the Floridas Mountains of southern New Mexico.

 The SRG2GLW features a 3-1/4” white zirconium oxide blade with a G10 cross checked handle.
 The knife has a positive brass liner lock to firmly hold the blade in the locked position.
 This design eliminates any stress on the ceramic tang, a common problem in traditional ceramic lock-back knives.
 It closes to a compact 4-3/8” length.